nais/wonderwall/README.md

 ### Inactivity

 A session can be marked as inactive if the time since last refresh exceeds a given timeout.
+An inactive session cannot have its tokens refreshed, and a new login is required.
 This is useful if you want to ensure that an end-user can re-authenticate with the identity provider if they've been gone from an authenticated session for some time.